piouson/kubernetes-bootcamp/README.md

 ### Ace the CKAD Exam

-Passing the CKAD exam with confidence shouldn't be as vague as _practice practice practice_, nor as exhausting as a _200-hour video content_, nor as alarming as _procuring exam dumps_, nor as overwhelming as _click here and here and click this 100+ other links_, you get the gist.

-In this bootcamp, we help you prepare for the 2-hour CKAD exam with a simple 4-stage process:
+Passing the CKAD exam with confidence should be a simple 4-stage process, all of which is covered in this bootcamp:

-1. Learn the CKAD exam curriculum content
+1. Learn the CKAD exam curriculum content by your preferred method
 2. Learn how to troubleshoot all the resources covered in the curriculum
 3. Familiarity with the exam-language and common exam tips
 4. Proficiency with `kubectl` and related CLI tools

-#### How will this work?
+### How will this work?

 Follow the _Labs_, that's all!
-No prior experience required and its okay if you're not confident on the command-line!
+No prior experience required and its okay if you're not confident on the command-line, yet!

 Each chapter contains several **_Labs_** to help you slowly build confidence and proficiency around the concepts covered.
 There are _command snippet blocks_ provided to help you through the _Labs_ - use them if you're stuck on any _Lab_ and aren't yet confident using `help` on the terminal.

 There are **_Tasks_** provided at the end of most chapters with content designed to challenge your critical understanding and troubleshooting strategy of the core concepts in that chapter.
 These _Tasks_ are longer and require more time to solve than standard exam questions, which makes them more difficult.
 Therefore, you know you are exam-ready if you can complete all 16 _Tasks_ under 2 hours.

-#### I know Kubernetes already
+### I know Kubernetes already?

-If you have completed a CKAD course prior, or use Kubernetes day-to-day, etc, and just wish to dive into _Exam Readiness Mode_, skip to [Ch15 - Exam tips](#15-exam).
+If you have completed [step [1] above](#ace-the-ckad-exam), for example, you have completed a CKAD course prior or use Kubernetes day-to-day, etc, and just wish to dive into _Exam Readiness Mode_, skip to [Ch15 - Exam tips](#15-exam).

 ### Exam curriculum